hangindev/fend-classic-arcade-game-clone/README.md

 # Frogger Game
+Your _goal_ is to reach the water without colliding with any bugs.

-## Instructions
+## Run Instructions
+* Open index.html and play.
 * Move your character by arrow keys.
-* Your _goal_ is to reach the water without colliding with any bugs.

 ## Features
 * Score counter